peterlil/apim-gap-repro/README.md

 # apim-gap-repro
-Repo for repro a difference in Portal functionality vs functionality in PowerShell modules
+Repo for repro a difference in Portal functionality vs functionality in the PowerShell CmdLet `Set-AzApiManagementApi`.

+## Problem statement
+The PowerShell CmdLet fails and returns the error code AuthorizationFailed as per the image below when updating the description of an API, when executed by a user in a custom RBAC role.

 ## Steps for repro